Britney Spears’ father seeks court probe of her allegations - The Boston Globe

 Ingham said in court that she had not asked him to.
 Britney Spears said in court that she was unaware she could petition to end it.

-Penny called Spears comments courageous, but gave no clue about the actions she'll take.
+Penny called Britney Spears' comments courageous, but gave no clue about the actions she'll take.
 An investigation and many more legal moves are likely before she makes decision.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton